soberingmirror/soberingmirror.github.io/about.md

 I make internet content for fun.
 I have a job – I make a good living as an engineer at a big tech company.

-Given that, I've decided that **50% of the profit I make from Sobering Mirror (everything – ad revenue, Patreon, future merch, etc.) will be donated to St. Jude Children's Research Hospital.**
+Given that, I've decided that **50% of the profits I make from Sobering Mirror (everything – ad revenue, Patreon, future merch, etc.) will be donated to St. Jude Children's Research Hospital.**

 The other 50% will be reinvested into growing my online presence so that one day, hopefully, this will be a meaningful gesture.